-The Company has designed its Executive Compensation Program for the purpose of attracting and retaining executives who will contribute to the Company's success through achieving designated goals that have been approved by the Board.
-The Company's Executive Compensation Program consists of a base salary and an annual incentive.
+The Company has designed its Executive Compensation Program for the purpose of attracting and retaining motivated and talented executives who will contribute to the Company's success through achieving designated goals that have been approved by the Board.
+The Company's Executive Compensation Program consists of a base salary, an annual variable incentive, and long-term, equity-based incentive awards.

-The executive's base salary is set after a thorough review of his progress toward achieving objectives identified in the Bank's strategic plan.
+The Chief Executive Officer's base salary is set after a thorough review of his progress toward achieving objectives identified in the Bank's strategic plan.
 Those objectives include profits, growth in assets, cost control, quality of loan portfolio, technology enhancements, customer service, and bank expansion.